 *Orphan Drug designation: The Orphan Drug Act (ODA) yields special status to drugs that treat rare diseases, qualifying the sponsor for several incentives, including tax credits for qualified clinical testing.12

-†Fast Track designation: A process that facilitates development of new drugs that address unmet medical needs and expedites the review process for these drugs.
+†Fast Track designation: A process that facilitates the development of new drugs that address unmet medical needs and expedites the review process for these drugs.
 A Fast Track designation yields additional guidance from the FDA with regards to data collection and clinical trial design as well as eligibility for Accelerated Approval and Priority Review.13

 - Huntington’s Disease News.
 Huntington’s Disease Causes. https://huntingtonsdiseasenews.com/huntingtons-disease-causes/.
 Published 2019.
 Accessed July 30, 2019.